simbataisa/shared-services/.trae/documents/backend-test-plan.md

 - CI notes: Archive `backend/build/allure-results` as an artifact and publish a report using the Allure CLI or a CI action (e.g., GitHub Pages).
 Consider separate jobs for unit and integration, then combine results before publishing.
 - Optional: Add AspectJ agent if using `@Step` and `@Attachment` for richer reporting.

+### Allure Report Structure
+- **Behaviors Tab**: Shows test organization by Epic → Feature → Story hierarchy using `@Epic`, `@Feature`, and `@Story` annotations.
+This organizes tests by business functionality and is visible for all tests regardless of pass/fail status.
+- **Suites Tab**: Shows tests organized by package and class structure.
+- **Categories Tab**: Classifies test failures by type (e.g., product defects, test defects, infrastructure issues).
+Categories are configured in `src/test/resources/categories.json` and **only appear when tests fail, break, or are skipped**.
+An empty Categories section indicates all tests passed.
+- **Overview**: Displays environment properties including code coverage metrics and links to the Jacoco report.

+### Jacoco Coverage Integration
+- Coverage metrics are automatically written to the Allure environment section after test execution.
+- The full Jacoco HTML report is copied to `backend/build/allure-report/jacoco/` during report generation.
+- A clickable landing page is created at `backend/build/allure-report/coverage.html` that auto-redirects to the Jacoco report.
+- Access the coverage report:
+  - Interactive: Run `./gradlew allureServe` and navigate to `http://localhost:<port>/coverage.html`
+  - Static: Open `backend/build/allure-report/coverage.html` in a browser
+  - Direct: Open `backend/build/allure-report/jacoco/index.html`
+- The Environment section shows coverage percentages for INSTRUCTION, LINE, COMPLEXITY, METHOD, CLASS, and BRANCH metrics with a reference to `coverage.html`.

 ### Allure Annotations & Usage Guidelines
 - Prefer annotations over runtime label calls to avoid lifecycle errors and keep metadata declarative.
   - Class-level: `@Epic("…")`, `@Feature("…")`, `@Owner("backend")`